-Purchases and cash withdrawals Customer make outside of the United States will be charged to Customer’s Account in U.S. dollars.
-The conversion will be done by MasterCard® and will either be a rate selected by MasterCard or a government-mandated rate in effect on the day Mastercard processes the transaction.
+Purchases and cash withdrawals Customer made outside of the United States will be charged to Customer’s Account in U.S. dollars.
+The conversion will be done by Mastercard® and will either be a rate selected by Mastercard or a government-mandated rate in effect on the day Mastercard processes the transaction.
 The rate in effect on the processing date may differ from the rate on the date Customer used a Card.
 In addition, Customer will be charged a foreign transaction fee.
 This fee will be a percentage of the transaction amount processed outside of the United States.

 Byline Bank’s 24-hours Automated Telebanker makes it easy to access Account information when it’s most convenient for Customer.

 1. Review Customer’s Account balances, history and loan information